 It’s important to avoid spreading the virus.
 Stay home except for medical visits, and self-isolate in one room as much as possible, including eating in your room.
 Use a separate bathroom, if available.
 Avoid older or frail relatives with medical conditions.
-Wear a mask if you are around others, and stay 6 feet apart.
+Wear a mask if you are around others (and they should wear a mask around you), and stay 6 feet apart.

-Do not share cups, plates, utensils, towels, or bedding, and clean often-touched surfaces, such as telephones, doorknobs, and handles daily.
+Do not share cups, plates, utensils, electronics like a cell phone, towels, or bedding, and clean often-touched surfaces, such as telephones, doorknobs, and handles, daily.
 Everyone should wash their hands frequently for at least 20 seconds with soap and water or use a hand sanitizer.